Vinisoft/Face-Recognition-SDK-for-Android/README.md

 ===============================

 We are working to build Face Recognizer SDK for Android.
 We will publish it soon.
-Please contact with us at bachpv@vinisoft.com.vn if nedded.
+Please contact with us at bachpv@vinisoft.com.vn if needed.

 Please visit our application use Face Recognize with OPENCV ( Opensource Computer Vision):